MicrosoftDocs/cloud-adoption-framework/docs/scenarios/oracle-iaas/governance-complaince-oracle-landing-zone.md

 ### Compliance

-Use Azure compliance capabilities to ensure compliance with industry and regulatory requirements.
+Use Azure compliance capabilities to abide by industry and regulatory requirements.
 For more information on industry and regulatory standards supported, see the following resources:

 - [Azure compliance documentation](https://learn.microsoft.com/azure/compliance/)